 Over the last several years, I’ve gathered indisputable evidence of Diana Nyad’s five-decade history of lies.
-I’ve also found multiple instances of her minimizing and outright stealing the accomplishments of other women.
+I’ve also found many instances in which she minimizes and steals the accomplishments of other women.

 Diana Nyad’s critics are sexist, ageist, jealous, homophobic haters who can’t abide outspoken women.
 We’ve investigated their criticisms and find them irrelevant.